ACS Science Coaches–How to Partner with a Teacher

 How Can a Chemist Find a Teacher?

-A few science coaches reported that their offer to assist was, at first, turned down by the schools they approached.
-If the administration rejects your offer, try again at another school.
-You will have a productive and personally satisfying volunteer experience at a school where both the teacher and principal are excited about the opportunity to work with you.
+A chemist will have a productive and personally satisfying volunteer experience at a school where both the teacher and principal are excited about the opportunity to work with a Science Coach.

 - Introduce yourself and share your motivation for offering to assist